BATTER BREAD

 How can I add cinnamon-sugar to the dough?

 My recommendation would be to use the swirl method.
 Pour half of the batter into the pan, top with cinnamon sugar, then swirl it into the loaf with a knife.
 Repeat with the other half of the batter.
+Keep in mind that cinnamon slows fermentation.
+Expect delays, but a delicious end-result.

 What if I make this with my new starter and it doesn't rise?

 If this happens, it means your starter is not quite ready for bread yet.
-This loaf should take 6-8 hours to ferment, but may take longer with a new starter.
+This loaf should take anywhere from 3-6 hours to ferment, but may take longer with a new starter.
 If you are approaching 12 hours and the batter has not reached the top of the pan, go ahead and bake it.
 The longer the loaf ferments, the more sour it will be.
 You can let it sit even longer, but with a starter that is new and not quite ready, it still may not reach the top of the loaf pan.
 You can chop the loaf up and make it into croutons!
 Coat with olive oil, salt, and your favorite seasonings, then bake again at 375 F for 15-20 minutes.
 You’re welcome!

 Batter Bread